The-Erf/Hello-Webflow/README.md

 - 🗜️ **Content Compression:** Compress web content to reduce the size of data transferred.
 - 🔄 **Proxy Creation:** Set up a reverse proxy in development or testing environments.

-## 📋 Suggested Use Cases

-1. Caching static content for quicker load times.
-2. Compressing content to minimize data transfer.
-3. Creating a proxy in development or testing scenarios.

 ## 🔍 How it Work?